jplatte/blog.turbo.fish/content/cargo-features.md

 Mutually exclusive features are not natively supported in Cargo.
 Of course it is easy to make something not compile with a certain feature set, but more often than not, you want to provide a useful error message if a conflicting feature set is requested.
-That part is relatively easy, it takes two lines of code:
+This is usually solved through a conditional `compile_error!`:

 ```rust
 #[cfg(all(feature = "feat1", feature = "feat2"))]